 - OneDrive for Business offers faculty and staff secure storage and collaboration for individuals and may be used for online file access and secure file sharing for levels 1, 2 and 3 data.
 External sharing of files to non-Harvard faculty and staff is available with OneDrive.

-- SharePoint and Groups is a place for teams, and workgroups to securely store, organize, share, and access information and projects online.
-External sharing of files to non-Harvard faculty and staff is available with SharePoint (non-level 4 sites) and Groups.
+- SharePoint and Microsoft Teams is a place for teams and workgroups to securely store, organize, share, and access information and projects online.
+External sharing of files to non-Harvard faculty and staff is available with SharePoint (non-level 4 sites) and MS Teams.
 SharePoint has support for level 4 data, through the elimination of external sharing and local synching of files.

 - Accellion Kiteworks offers secure, encrypted file exchange for files containing level 4 data, and for special and very large file types.

 - HUIT Economy Storage provides economically priced, secure storage for large data sets and files (such as video and media files) or for long-term storage/archival use.
 Files are stored in the cloud and available in seconds with the most commonly accessed are cached for quicker load times.
 Economy Storage is certified for Level 3 data and cannot be configured to store High Risk Confidential Information (HRCI) or other data classified as Level 4.

 - HUIT Standard Storage is intended to host large data sets that require fast load times, including applications and databases.
 This data is stored on-premise in HUIT managed servers.
 This solution is ideal for services that are legally required to be hosted on campus, attach to local infrastructure (e.g. physical plant systems), or need to be hosted locally for performance reasons.
 Standard storage is approved for levels 1,2,3 & 4 data.